MetaEfficient Banner

 water_crock_stefani.JPG

 Another good ceramic drip filter is made by Stefani (pictured above).
 I like their French Provence inspired design.
 The filters are manufactured in Brazil, and the units are hand made by local clay potters.
 The clay cools the water, due to an evaporative cooling effect.
-These filter remove 95% of chlorine, pesticides, iron, aluminum and lead; and 99% of cryptosporidium, giardia and sediment.
+These filter remove 95% of chlorine, pesticides, iron, aluminium and lead; and 99% of cryptosporidium, guardia and sediment.
 The filters lasts six months or 300 gallons.
-So the filtration is not as complete as the Doulton, but still quite good.
-Stefani filters are available at Amazon and WaterBiz.
+Stefani filters are available at Amazon.

 Let’s address some the contaminants that can only be removed using specialties filters: fluoride, arsenic, and MTBE.
-These specialty filters are typically added in series to a standard water filter.
+These special filters are typically added in series to a standard water filter.

 Fluoride is commonly added to municipal water in the U.S. The reason given is that it supposedly improves the health of children’s teeth.
 However, many people (including me) would rather not have fluoride in their drinking water, for a variety of health reasons.
 The Fluoride Action Network has a lot of relevant information on this topic.
 Fluoride is actually quite difficult to remove from water, almost all water filters will not remove it.
 It can be removed with an “activated alumina” filter.
 Doulton and other companies offer activated alumina filters.